1 Overview

 # Inspect the data

-# Analyzing number of species during the day or night
+# Examining and describing the number of species during the day or night

 group_by(DayNight) %>% # group by the Day or Night categories